ChrstphrHll/npc_gen/students/Maarika Oncith.md

   int: 15
   str: 7
   wis: 9
-track: Protection
-trait: I enjoy sailing into new ports and making new friends over a flagon of ale.
-trait1: Tractable
-trait2: Naughty
 year: 3
+guild: Fiesn
+partyID: 94
 ---
 # Maarika Oncith
 ---
 ### Description
 - 3rd year Dragonborn Artificer in Fiesn
-- 4 curled horns, Green eyes, and red skin
+- 4 curled horns, Blue eyes, and red skin
 - Is Tractable and Naughty, and has Community as their ideal

 ### Organizations